raspberrypilearning/introduction-to-processing/README.md

 ## Learn more

-This worksheet is just a starting point.
+These worksheets are just a starting point.
 To learn more browse the [selection of tutorials on Processing.org](https://processing.org/tutorials/).

 ## Licence